Titan (moon): Discovery and naming

 Christiaan Huygens discovered Titan in 1655.

 The Dutch astronomer Christiaan Huygens discovered Titan on March 25, 1655.
-Fascinated by Galileo's 1610 discovery of Jupiter's four largest moons and his advancements in telescope technology, Huygens, with the help of his elder brother Constantijn Huygens Jr., began building telescopes around 1650 and discovered the first observed moon orbiting Saturn with one of the telescopes they built.
+Fascinated by Galileo's 1610 discovery of Jupiter's four largest moons and his advancements in telescope technology, Huygens, with the help of his elder brother Constantijn Huygens Jr., began building telescopes around 1650, and discovered the first observed moon orbiting Saturn with one of the telescopes they built.

 Huygens named his discovery Saturni Luna (or Luna Saturni, Latin for "moon of Saturn"), publishing in the 1655 tract De Saturni Luna Observatio Nova (A New Observation of Saturn's Moon).
 After Giovanni Domenico Cassini published his discoveries of four more moons of Saturn between 1673 and 1686, astronomers began referring to these and Titan as Saturn I through V (with Titan then in fourth position).
-Other early epithets for Titan include "Saturn's ordinary satellite."
-The International Astronomical Union officially numbers Titan as "Saturn VI."
+Other early epithets for Titan include "Saturn's ordinary satellite".
+The International Astronomical Union officially numbers Titan as "Saturn VI".

-The name Titan, and the names of all seven satellites of Saturn then known, came from John Herschel (son of William Herschel, discoverer of two other Saturnian moons, Mimas and Enceladus), in his 1847 publication Results of Astronomical Observations Made during the Years 1834, 5, 6, 7, 8, at the Cape of Good Hope.
+The name Titan, and the names of all seven satellites of Saturn which were known at the time, came from John Herschel (son of William Herschel, who had discovered two other moons of Saturn, namely Mimas and Enceladus), in his 1847 publication Results of Astronomical Observations Made during the Years 1834, 5, 6, 7, 8, at the Cape of Good Hope.
 Numerous small moons have been discovered around Saturn since then.
 Saturnian moons are named after mythological giants.
 The name Titan comes from the Titans, a race of immortals in Greek mythology.